 Figure 2.
-Electron transfer to CI and CII.
-Zoom into figures of Cooper (2000). (a) The marked H+ is consumed in H+-linked electron transfer instead of being produced. (b) Marked quote inserted from the legend to Fig. 10.9.
+Electron flow into Complexes (a) CI and (b) CII.
+Zoom into figures of Cooper (2000). (a) The marked H+ is consumed in H+-linked electron transfer instead of being produced. (b) Marked quote inserted from the legend to Figure 10.9.

-(3) '.. electrons from succinate enter the electron transport chain via FADH2 in complex II.'
-Note that CII receives electrons from succinate via FAD.
+- (1) 'Electrons from NADH enter the electron transport chain in complex I, ..
+A distinct protein complex (complex II), which consists of four polypeptides, receives electrons from the citric acid cycle intermediate, succinate (Figure 10.9).
+These electrons are transferred to $FADH_2$, rather than to NADH, and then to coenzyme Q.' - (2) 'In contrast to the transfer of electrons from NADH to coenzyme Q at complex I, the transfer of electrons from FADH2 to coenzyme Q is not associated with a significant decrease in free energy and, therefore, is not coupled to ATP synthesis.'
+Note that CI is in the path of electron transfer from NADH to coenzyme Q. In contrast, electron transfer from FADH2 to coenzyme Q is downstream of succinate oxidation by CII.
+Thus even a large Gibbs force ('decrease in free energy') in FADH2 \rightarrow Q would fail to drive the coupled process of proton translocation through CII.
+The total Gibbs force (Gnaiger 2020) in S \rightarrow FADH2 \rightarrow Q must be accounted for.
+(In parentheses: None of these steps are directly coupled to ATP synthesis.
+Redox-driven proton translocation must be distinguished from phosphorylation of ADP driven by the protonmotive force). - (3) CII receives electrons from succinate, yet it is suggested that 'electrons from succinate enter the electron transport chain via FADH2 in complex II.'
 The ambiguity is caused by a lack of unequivocal definition of the electron transfer system ('electron transport chain'; Supplement 1).
 Two contrasting definitions are implied of the 'electron transport chain' or ETS. (a) CII is part of the ETS.
-Hence electrons enter the ETS in the succinate branch from succinate but not from FADH2 - from the matrix-ETS to the membrane-ETS (Figure 1c,d). (b) If electrons enter the 'electron transport chain via FADH2 in complex II', then subunit SDHA would be upstream and hence not part of the ETS (to which conclusion obviously nobody would agree).
-There remains the ambiguity of electron entry into CII from succinate (Figure 1) or from FADH2 as the 'product' of succinate dehydrogenase in the TCA cycle (Figure 3a,b).
+Hence electrons enter the ETS from succinate but not from FADH2 - from the matrix-ETS to the membrane-ETS (Figure 1b,c). (b) If electrons enter the 'electron transport chain via FADH2 in complex II', then subunit SDHA would be upstream and hence not part of the ETS (to which conclusion obviously nobody would agree).
+There remains the ambiguity of electron entry into CII from succinate (Figure 1) or from FADH2 as the product of succinate dehydrogenase in the TCA cycle (Figure 3).